How to kill weeds but not grass – 9 expert methods for a greener, healthier lawn

 Does boiling water kill weeds?

-Boiling water will kill any area of a weed it comes into contact with, but will not kill the roots, leaving the weed to return within a few weeks.
+Many gardeners ask can boiling water kill weeds.
+While boiling water can kill the foliage of the plant or the parts it comes into contact with, it will not kill the roots, leaving the weed to return within a few weeks.
 As a result, it is not advised to use plain boiling water as a weed killer – especially in areas of your yard surrounded by grass.

-Now you are fully armed with all the professional advice on how to kill weeds but not grass, you can discover what needs to be on a spring lawn care checklist, and ensure your lawn is lush and healthy all year long.
+Now you are fully armed with all the professional advice on how to kill weeds but not grass, you can discover what needs to be on a spring lawn care checklist and ensure your lawn is lush and healthy all year long.
+For your borders, consider the best plants to stop weeds, such as lamb's ears, which will fill your beds with lovely blooms and crowd out pesky weeds.